damieng/jekyll-blog-comments/README.md

 # Jekyll Blog Comments

+> I have switched from Jekyll to Nuxt and so this repo is no longer maintained.
+The theory and indeed same receiver can also work in Nuxt static sites too.

 Jekyll is a great tool for creating a statically generated blog but out of the box it doesn't have any support for comments.

 This repo provides some tools to address that.
 Specifically;